dockur/samba/readme.md

     You can set the `USER` and `PASS` environment variables to set the credentials for the share.
 And you can bind the `/storage` folder to the location you want to use for the share.

-    If you need more advanced features, like multiple shares or multiple users, you can modify the `smb.conf' in this repo, and bind mount it to the container like this:
+    If you need more advanced features, like multiple shares or multiple users, you can modify the `smb.conf` file in this repo, and bind mount it to the container like this:

     ```yaml
     volumes: